Lele521/ucsb-cs56-f17.github.io/_lab/lab05/switching.md

 layout: default
 ---

+# Three ways to switch projects

+(1) Be assigned a project from the pool of available projects that weren't assigned to anyone.
+(The mentors have not yet assembled this list--this page will be updated with those when those are available.)

+* PUT THAT LIST HERE

+(2) Be assigned one that someone else has abandoned.
+That list will appear here once it is clear who is giving up their repo.

+* PUT THAT LIST HERE

+(3) Propose a new greenfield project.
+[Instructions for proposing a new project appear here](/lab/proposal01/)

 NOTE: Do not start these steps until your switch to a new legacy project is CONFIRMED and recorded by your mentor in the spreadsheet linked to from the main course website.

+# If you are taking over a different legacy code project than the one you were initially assigned

-# Make a new version of {{site.qtr}}\_lab03.md
+## Make a new version of {{site.qtr}}\_lab03.md

 If you are switching to a different legacy code project from the one that you worked on during the initial code review, then you should first, for 250 points towards your project points, make a version of the {{site.qtr}}\_lab03.md file